-The wiring configuration screen shows correct wiring, reverse polarity wiring, and 'no ground' conditions.
-The three circles on the wiring configuration icon indicate the wiring status.
-The circles are coded, changing appearance (clear, solid, and flashing) to indicate the measurement results.
-A table is provided below for interpreting the circle code.
+The three circles on the wiring configuration icon in conjunction with the two rectangular LED status indicators are coded to indicate the test result such as for correct wiring, reverse polarity wiring, and 'no ground' condition.
+The wiring configuration icon and the LEDs change appearance (clear, solid, flashing) to indicate the measurement results.
+The test results coding and a legend for interpreting the codes are provided below.